goinvo/InvoPlaybook/src/pages/running-a-project.md

 **One Week before Kickoff**

-1. Create Basecamp project.
-Project name should follow ClientName: ProjectName (ex.
-DataXu: Forecasting).
-An admin of Basecamp will need to set this up.
-Just ask if you need help
-2. Request any preliminary materials from the client they think will help prepare for the project, and request client product, software, or VPN access as early as possible when applicable.
+Request any preliminary materials from the client they think will help prepare for the project, and request client product, software, or VPN access as early as possible when applicable.

 **Invoicing**